sambuckwild/COVID-19/README.md

 Future analysis could be:
 - Compare demographics from each country to see which age group/sex/ethnicity etc. are more likely to contract COVID-19 or die from a COVID-19 infection
 - Determine which country had the most expenditures relating to the pandemic
 - Re-analyze the daily case rate spikes/distributions compared to government orders such as stay-at-home, social distancing measures, travel bans, etc.
+- Compare New Zealand to the state of Colorado along the same comparisons hightlighted above due to both locations having similar population size and square kilometer areas

 ## Reference List